JimDesu/basis-lang/spec.md

 Module-qualified type names `Module::TypeName` route through the imported-module's namespace per &sect;2.4 / Appendix H.2.

+**Witness names and families.** Witness heads and applied members inhabit the type-name space with declaration kind *witness* (declaration kinds already distinguish classes from layout-bearing types; witnesses add one kind, resolved by the same machinery).
+A family is keyed by its head within its owning module; members are keyed `(head, subject)`; the applied form `Head[Subject]` is itself resolvable, the one construct where an applied form is a declared inhabitant alongside its head (&sect;9.4).
+Duplicate enforcement is per that keying: duplicate heads (head-only) or duplicate `(head, subject)` pairs in one module are G.3 errors; distinct subjects under one head accrete the family.
+Cross-module coverage collisions between qualified-head extensions are *not* name-resolution errors &mdash; they surface lazily at contested resolution (Appendix H.5).

+**Kind expectations by position.** Each accepting position demands specific kinds, with a kind-specific diagnostic otherwise ("`ChronoOrd` names a record, not a witness"): the `.witness` class slot, binding-clause LHS, class bounds, and `.class` parent lists demand *class*; binding-clause RHS, type-bracket clause RHS, and `-<` witness targets demand *witness* (family, member, or single-character variable); `.using`/`.profile` entries demand *witness or profile* &mdash; never class (cross-class method-name resolution is &sect;9.16's domain, not selection's); the concept-body bare-head item demands *witness family*; and the method-prefix parenthesized position (&sect;9.16) admits *class or witness*, disambiguated purely by what the name resolves to &mdash; one name, one declaration, one kind, so no preference rule exists or is needed.

 ### G.6 Class-Name Resolution

 Class names are type names with the additional admittance at parameter positions for the `(T:Class)` constraint form (&sect;9.9) and as standalone parameter types for the existential class-typed-parameter form (Case B of &sect;9.9):